ravaioli/solarpunk-mandala/framework/core-model/GLOSSARY.md

 1. **For Understanding Documents:** When encountering an unfamiliar term in core documents, look it up here for a concise definition and link to its primary source.

-2. **For Framework Navigation:** Use the "Related Terms" to explore conceptual clusters and understand how concepts interconnect.
+2. **For Framework Navigation:** Use the "Related Terms" to explore conceptual clusters and understand how concepts interconnect across philosophical, geometric, psychopathological, and practical domains.

+3. **For Philosophical Inquiry:** The Formal Philosophical and Idealist Psychopathology sections provide specialized terminology for rigorous discussion of metaphysical and psychological dimensions.

-3. **For Contributions:** If you identify a missing term or have suggestions for improvement, please submit an issue or pull request via [GitHub](https://github.com/solarpunk-mandala/docs).
+4. **For Contributions:** If you identify a missing term or have suggestions for improvement, please submit an issue or pull request via [GitHub](https://github.com/solarpunk-mandala/docs).

-4. **For Community Discussions:** Reference glossary terms to ensure shared understanding in conversations about the framework.
+5. **For Community Discussions:** Reference glossary terms to ensure shared understanding in conversations about the framework.

 ---